This tutorial gets you off the ground with Angular. We are going to use the official CLI (command line) tool to generate boilerplate code.

 href for our dynamic routes.
 We have set it up to be

-The second part we are doing is applying the
+What we are doing is applying the

 selected class if the path matches the button.
 Yet, we haven’t populate the the